Hi everyone! Today I’m going to be reviewing Heartless by Marissa Meyer.

 Of course, the beloved characters from Carroll’s Alice In Wonderland also made an appearance, which I truly loved.
 The most prominent example is, of course, the Cheshire Cat, Catherine’s cheeky and gossipy companion, although we also get reintroduced to numerous other characters in the previously mentioned Tea Party scene, for instance the Hatter, who becomes one of the main characters.
 I found Meyer’s take on his madness really interesting and the fact that we got to see some of his bizarre hats was just another bonus!

 Despite this, there were also a fair few new characters, the main ones being Catherine’s seemingly well-meaning parents (who didn’t really care about what would actually make their daughter happy) and her maid and friend, Mary Ann.
-I loved Catherine and Mary Ann’s friendship, particularly their shared dream of opening up a bakery together, which was a major part of the book (at least in the first half), and she seemed to be the only one who slightly understood what Catherine wanted.
+I loved Catherine and Mary Ann’s friendship, particularly their shared dream of opening up a bakery together, which was a major part of the first half of the book.
+Mary also seemed to be the only one who had any idea what Catherine wanted, and I really loved how much she obviously cared about her.

 I also loved the mystery of the jabberwock (a mythical creature which emerges again, terrorising the kingdom), which added suspense to the plot and provided an opportunity for Catherine to prove herself and her strength.
-Meyer really exemplified how brave and determined girls can be, and I loved that Catherine was the one to step up to challenge rather than one of the men, which can sometimes be the case in more traditional and outdated books.
+Meyer really exemplified how brave and determined girls can be, and I loved that Catherine was the one to step up to challenge rather than one of the men, which was a really powerful move.

 I know I mentioned earlier how much I pitied poor Jest, but I haven’t really touched upon how much some of Catherine’s actions annoyed me.
 The fact that she led both the king and Jest on certainly didn’t sit well with me, especially when she knew she wasn’t in love with the king.
 There were definitely points where I wanted to throw the book across the room and scream at her to “Just dump the king, already!” but deep down I knew that the overwhelming pressure from her family (which is, of course, to be expected from the time) would’ve made that near impossible… I’d like to think I’d have the courage to follow my heart, but of course I don’t truly know what I’d do in her situation.